Welcome to

 Lasting Power of Attorney (LPA)

-A Lasting Power of Attorney is a legal document that allows you to appoint a member of your family or a close friend to make decisions on your behalf.
+A Lasting Power of Attorney is a legal document that allows you to appoint a member of your family or a close friend to make decisions on your behalf should you become unable to communicate your wishes, through an accident or Ill health.

 There are two different Powers of Attorney available – one is for Property and Financial Decisions, and one is for Health and Welfare decisions.
 If you do not make Powers of Attorney whilst you have the mental capacity to do so, and you subsequently lose the ability to look after your own affairs, then the alternative is an application to the Court of Protection for the Court to appoint somebody.
 This can be very expensive, very time consuming and very stressful.